chaitanyawolfe/docs/portfolio.md

-# Portfolio Upload Functions
+# LQuant Portfolio Upload

+LQuant Portfolio Upload module allows you to upload custom portfolio into your database space.
+The custom porfolio (identified by a string id), once uploaded can be used for backtesting.
+In addition custom portfolio can be used to add custom attributes into the database.

-## *Supported Format*
+## **Supported Format**

 ### 1. Long Format

 Long Format is a true porfolio format with constituents for each rebalance date.
 Here is a minimalistic sample of long porfolio:

 |TICKER|DATED|
 |------|-----|